thisismyrobot/chrome-decrypt.ps1/README.md

 ## Acknowledgements

-This script wouldn't have happened these examples and documentation:
+This script wouldn't have happened without the guidance from these examples:

  * https://github.com/p0z/CPD
  * https://github.com/ValterBricca/SQLite.Net-PCL